lanterndata/docs-archive/blog/hello_world.md

 _**Here’s what we support today:**_

-- Creating an AI application end to end without leaving your database (See Ezra’s demo)
+- Creating an AI application end to end without leaving your database ([example](https://github.com/ezra-varady/lanterndb-semantic-image-search))
 - Embedding generation for popular use cases (CLIP model, Hugging Face models, custom model)
 - Interoperability with pgvector's data type, so anyone using pgvector can switch to Lantern
 - Parallel index creation capabilities (up to 40x faster than constructors like pgvector + pgembedding).
 Support for creating the index outside of the database and inside another instance allows you to create an index without interrupting database workflows.